panglesd/slipshow/docs/visual-structure.rst

 something very specific to Slipshow: a slip (also called subslip, as it is itself inside a slip).

 Slips are similar to slides, but with no bottom limit.
 We scroll through them with actions such as ``up``.
-This should sound familiar, as up until now, we've always being in a slip.
+This should sound familiar, as up until now, we've always been in a slip.
 What is new is that we will now have slips *inside* slips.

 Including a subslip is done by giving the ``slip`` attribute.
 This attribute has two effects: